daydevelops/scallywags/README.md

 An application for a local racquetball group

-This project is still under construction
+This project is still under construction.

 ## What is RballNL?